Staffa, a tourist destination with its remarkable geology.

 View of the Basaltic Island of Boo-Schala, Adjoining to Staffa.

 One early visitor to Staffa was Dr. Thomas Garnett, who took a tour of Scotland after the death of his wife in 1798.
-He thought the island "grand beyond conception", and the view from the south reminded him "of an immense Cathedral, whose massy roof was supported by stupendous pillars, formed with all the regularity of art."
+He thought the island "grand beyond conception", and the view from the south reminded him "of an immense Cathedral, whose mossy roof was supported by stupendous pillars, formed with all the regularity of art."

 Staffa, an engraving after W.H.
 Watts, from Thomas Garnett's 'Observations on a Tour through the Highlands...' published in 1800.